bloxstreet/support/guides/training-guide.md

 {: .no_toc }
 (Customer, Allied Representative, Noted Customer, Management Intern, Team Leader, Store Supervisor, Assistant Manager)

-## Host Scripts
+## Host and Co-Host Scripts
 {: .text-red-300 }
-This section outlines the duties the Host has and what they should say.
+This section outlines the duties the Host and Co-Host have and what they should say.

-### Host: Claiming
+### Host and Co-Host: Claiming
 {: .text-yellow-200 }
 {: .no_toc }